 I think it might be because, at least until my daughter was born, everyone else in my family hated coconut.
 So I got all kinds of other cakes, but I could never choose coconut cake if I wanted everyone else to like the cake too.
 Now, both my husband and the kiddo like coconut – so gluten-free coconut for me too!

 I suppose I could have kept my childhood cakes all to myself – but a tummy ache is less fun then a party, in my opinion.

 I usually cream cheese icing, just like Ina Garten – who’s recipe I’ve adapted here.
-But this cake is also delicious covered in chocolate icing & toasted coconut – so if you’re a fan of Mounds bars, have at it.
+But this cake is also delicious covered in chocolate icing & toasted coconut.
+If you’re a fan of Mounds bars, have at it.
 Put some almond silvers between the layers and on top too if you’re an Almond Joy fan.
 Ina actually uses a bit of almond extract in her icing – I swap it for coconut extract for added coconut flavor.
 You can also use lemon extract and add some lemon zest to the cake and the frosting – that’s my husband’s favorite version.

 I suggest trying the recipe once my way and then making it your own.
 If you love it half as much as I do, it’ll be your favorite too.
 If you want a dairy-free version, make the cake with a butter substitute, and top it with my Gluten-Free, Dairy-Free, Corn Free Frosting.

 - 3/4 pound (3 sticks) unsalted butter or butter flavored substitute, at room temperature, plus more for greasing the pans

 - 2 cups sugar

 - 1 1/2 teaspoons gluten-free vanilla extract

 - 3 cups Gluten Free flour blend plus more for dusting the pans